โ† Back to Blog

 The word "before" is doing a lot of work there.
 It forces the explanation first, which means if the explanation doesn't match what I'm seeing, I catch it before implementing a wrong fix.
 I also actually understand what went wrong instead of just copy-pasting something that might break somewhere else.

-03Reading someone else's confusing code
+03Reading someone else's code (or your own from 6 months ago)

 "Read this code and explain what it's doing section by section.
 Assume I wrote it 6 months ago and forgot the context.
 Point out anything that looks unnecessarily complicated or weird."